Last updated: June 2026

-Rise is built specifically as a solution for this problem, as a global payroll, onboarding, and compliance platform that lets companies pay contractors and full-time employees worldwide, while supporting payouts in local currencies, stablecoins (USDC/USDT), or other crypto assets, all from one dashboard.
+Rise is a global payroll, onboarding, and compliance platform that lets companies pay contractors and full-time employees worldwide, with payouts in local currencies, stablecoins (USDC/USDT), or other crypto assets, all from one dashboard.
+Rise processes payroll across 190+ countries, supports 90+ fiat currencies and 100+ crypto assets, and has moved more than $1.5B in lifetime payroll volume.

-Just as importantly: Rise is designed so that workers control how they get paid.
-Employers fund payroll, but contractors, employees, and contributors choose their own withdrawal currency, every cycle.
+The difference that matters most is control.
+Employers fund payroll, but on Rise the worker decides how they get paid: contractors, employees, and contributors choose their own withdrawal currency, every cycle.

 Key Takeaways

-• Reduce operational risk with automated onboarding, KYC/AML, identity verification, and tax documentation handling.
+• Rise automates onboarding, KYC/AML, identity verification, and tax documentation across markets.

-What Local Currency Payroll Requires (Beyond Sending Money)
+What Does Local Currency Payroll Actually Require Beyond Sending Money?

 Local currency payroll is not only about having a payout option in the right currency.